postersw/AndersonIsland/ReadMe.txt

 Certificates last 3 years.
 Provisioning profiles last 1 year.
 HISTORY
 These files are on the desktop of the virtual mac.
 They are duplicated in OneDrive/Documents/PhoneGap/Keys, but actually were created on my virtual mac and the developer.apple.com web site.
-5/31/18 Development Cert and Prod cert and Provisioning Profiles for org.anderson-island.andersonislandassistant
+5/31/18 New Development Cert and new Prod cert and Updated Provisioning Profiles for org.anderson-island.andersonislandassistant
 	New Developement and Distribution certificates, using the OLD existing CertSigningRequest files.
 	Dev and Distribution MobileProvisioningProfiles updated to point to new certs.
 	P12 files exported using the new dev and distribution certs.
 	Original AndersonIslandDevPush expired 4/4/18. org.anderson-island.andersonislandassistant.
+5/31/18 New Prod APN (Apple Push Notification) cert and P12 file. used by OneSignal.
 3/12/17 Development Certificate (because original one expired)
 	AndersonIslandDevPush.mobileprovision (profile)  Uploaded to build.phonegap.com
 	posterswdev.p12  (cert in P12 format)		 Uploaded to build.phonegap.com